zhanruicai/zhanruicai.github.io/_pages/about.md

 Research interests:

-Machine learning, differential privacy, trustworthy AI.
+Machine learning, privacy protection, trustworthy AI, statistical inference.

 Email: zhanruic [at] hku.hk

-**Opportunities:** If you are interested in pursuing Ph.D. studies or research assistant positions, please send an email with your CV and a sample of your best work.
+**Opportunities:** If you are interested in pursuing Ph.D. studies, research assistant, or postdoc positions, please send an email with your CV and a sample of your best work.